 Malawi

-Strengthening the capacity of Malawi’s local health system to prevent new HIV infections and ensure equitable access to services for children, adolescents, and families
+Strengthening the capacity of the local health system to prevent new HIV infections and improve access to services for children, adolescents, and families

 The Context

-In recent years, great progress has been made in propelling Malawi towards the UNAIDS 95-95-95 goals.
+In recent years, great progress has been made to propel Malawi closer to the UNAIDS 95-95-95 goals.
 However, significant gaps remain.
-1 in 3 new infections are among adolescent girls and young women aged 15-24, with poverty and gender-based violence acting as major drivers of HIV transmission.
-Children also have less access to lifesaving antiretroviral therapy and higher viral loads, underscoring the importance of focusing HIV interventions on children.
+1 in 3 new infections are among adolescent girls and young women aged 15-24 — and poverty and gender-based violence act as major drivers of HIV transmission.
+Children also have higher viral loads and less access to lifesaving antiretroviral therapy, underscoring the importance of focusing HIV interventions on children.

 Our Impact

-Through the USAID/Malawi Ana ndi Achinyamata Patsogolo (ANAPA) Children and Youth First project, Project HOPE and its affiliate, Project HOPE Namibia, are supporting both Namibia’s and Malawi’s efforts to reduce new HIV infections among children and adolescents.
-In Malawi, the ANAPA project focuses on ensuring equitable access to health, HIV, and social services for children, adolescents, and their families in collaboration with Malawi’s Ministry of Gender, Community Development, and Social Welfare (MoGCDSW), Project HOPE Namibia, and other local implementing partners.
+Through the U.S. Department of State-funded Ana ndi Achinyamata Patsogolo Children and Youth First project (ANAPA), Project HOPE and its affiliate, Project HOPE Namibia, are supporting Malawi’s efforts to reduce new HIV infections among children and adolescents.
+The project focuses on ensuring equitable access to health, HIV, and social services for children, adolescents, and their families, in collaboration with Malawi’s Ministry of Gender, Community Development, and Social Welfare (MoGCDSW), Project HOPE Namibia, and other local implementing partners.

-Project HOPE provides high quality technical assistance to build local capacity in the implementation of evidence-based, structured interventions and program monitoring, evaluation, research, and data management.
+To ensure the program’s success, Project HOPE provides high-quality technical assistance to build local capacity in two areas: the implementation of evidence-based, structured interventions, and program monitoring, evaluation, research, and data management.

 Strategic Partnership with Global ID in Namibia, Malawi